 Access to the school computers and the school network is given to students who attend our school for their responsible use.
-Often the teachers will guide and direct students to retrieve information from the Internet for research.
+Often the teachers will quide and direct students to retrieve information from the Internet for research.
 At school, students are limited to access sites in the context of the assignment.
 All students, teachers, and staff are required to comply with the policies outlined by the school for the use of school issued computers both at school and at home.
 This includes the use of the Internet in school and in school-related assignments and activities.
 The use of the Internet is a privilege, not a right, and inappropriate use will result in a cancellation of those privileges.
+Administration reserves the right to search chromebooks, laptops or cell phones for phone call history, text messages, pictures, and emails if there is good reason to believe that evidence exists therein which will reveal a violation of school policy.
+If that evidence is found, the offending student will be subject to an administrative sanction by the school.
 The administration, faculty, or staff of Saint Paul Catholic School may request that a student's use of any school computer equipment be denied if a student fails to follow school policy regarding Chromebook use.
 The computer network and Internet use policies are outlined in an Acceptable Use Agreement.
 A copy of this policy and the student-parent agreements are located in the Appendix of the handbook.
 All students and their parents are required to sign the agreement and a copy of the agreement is kept on file for the calendar year.
 Student websites referencing the name Saint Paul Catholic School or any member of the SPCS community should reflect Christian values.
 Failure to abide by all of the terms of the agreement may lead to termination of the student's computer privileges and possible disciplinary action up to and including suspension from school or referral to law enforcement authorities.
 (See appendix for our Acceptable Use Policy.)